-Group polarization is a term introduced by social psychologists Serge Moscovici and Marisa Zavalloni in 1969, and refers to the tendency for a group discussion to cause the group members to adopt a consensual position that is more extreme than the mean of the positions of the individual group members prior to the discussion.
+Group polarization is a term introduced by social psychologists Serge Moscovici and Marisa Zavalloni in 1969, and refers to the tendency for a group discussion to result in the group members adopting a consensual position that is more extreme than the mean of the positions of the individual group members prior to the discussion.

 Moscovici, S., Zavalloni, M. (1969).
 “The group as a polarizer of attitudes”.
 Journal of Personality and Social Psychology 12 (2): 125–135

 Gilbert, D. T., Fiske, S. T., Lindzey, G. (Eds.)
 (2010).
 “Handbook of Social Psychology, Volume Two (5th edition)” (pp. 1176).
 New York: McGraw Hill.